Just before we dig into the basics of how to spend money, take a look at this quote:

 Overspending seems to be the most unconscious money habit we all often commit.
 It is often rampant at the beginning of the month when the paychecks just rolled in.
 We are often faced with many burdens and at this time, our friends and relations often make financial requests.

 We are stuck up in the nightmare of emotional debts — spending our paychecks long before owning them.
-This sums up in what we will later term overspending as the month dives deeper.
+This sums up what we will later term overspending as the month dives deeper.
 Overspending is what makes our month seem longer and the reason for the 70 days of January syndrome.

 In simple terms, whenever we spend more than our income, we are overspending.
 In order to meet our financial goals, we need to live within our means.
-People often overspend due to peer pressure, choosing instant enjoyment over future gains, inability to overlook wants over needs, keeping up with the Joneses, and other trivial reasons.
+People often overspend due to peer pressure, choosing instant enjoyment over future gains, the inability to overlook wants over needs, keeping up with the Joneses, and other trivial reasons.